SnickySnacks/AutoSkillchains/README.md

     hpLt               -- percentage of hps the mob must be below when considering to weaponskill, helps avoid (too far)

+    distance           -- distance in yalms before using weaponskill.
+Set to 0 to disable, around 3.5 for melee, 15.8 for ranged.

 Displays a text object containing skillchain elements resonating on current target, timer for skillchain window, along with a list of weapon skills that can skillchain based on the weapon you have currently equipped.